viktorferenczi/TicketManagement/README.md

 Customers can submit tickets in a public page, admins can registen/login and view customers, tickets, and the tickets for a specific customer.

-Customers do not have access to admin routes thanks to the verification code.
+Customers do not have access to admin routes thanks to a verification code.

  !!!!!
 The admin verification code is: 12345 !!!!!